huggingface/transformers/examples/README.md

 Feedback and more use cases and benchmarks involving TPUs are welcome, please share with the community.

-## Logging experiments with Weights & Biases
+## Logging & Experiment tracking

-You can easily log and monitor your runs code with [Weights & Biases](https://docs.wandb.com/library/integrations/huggingface).
+You can easily log and monitor your runs code.
+[TensorBoard](https://www.tensorflow.org/tensorboard) and [Weights & Biases](https://docs.wandb.com/library/integrations/huggingface) are currently supported.

-Install wandb with:
+To use Weights & Biases, install the wandb package with:

 ```bash
 pip install wandb